codewars/docs/content/languages/c/authoring/index.md

 ## Tasks and Requirements

 Some concepts don't always translate well to or from C. Because of this, some constructs should be avoided and some translations just shouldn't be done.
 Some high-level languages, like Python or JavasScript, reside on the exact opposite end of the spectrum than C, and translating kata between them and C can result in significant differences in difficulty, requirements, and design of the solution.
-- C is a language of much lower level than many other popular languages available on Codewars.
-For this reason, many kata, even if their task can be translated to C directly, can turn out much harder in C than in original language.
-There's many kata which were originally created as very easy and beginner friendly (for example 8 kyu).
-But after translating into C, and adding aspects like memory management, or two dimensional C arrays, etc. they are not so easy anymore, and newbies complain that kata ranked 8 kyu is too difficult for them while it should be an entry level task.
+- C is a much lower-level language than many other popular languages available on Codewars.
+For this reason, many kata, even if their task can be translated to C directly, can turn out much harder in C than in the original language.
+There are many kata that were originally created as very easy and beginner-friendly (for example 8 kyu).
+But after translating into C, and adding aspects like memory management, or two dimensional C arrays, etc. they are not so easy anymore, and newbies complain that kata ranked 8 kyu is too difficult for them while it should be an entry-level task.
-- C is statically typed, so any task which depends on dynamic typing can be difficult to translate into C, and attempts of forcing a C kata to reflect dynamically typed interface can lead to ideas which enforce a really bad design.
+- C is statically typed, so any task that depends on dynamic typing can be difficult to translate into C, and attempts of forcing a C kata to reflect a dynamically typed interface can lead to ideas that enforce a really bad design.
-- There's just a few additional libraries available for C runner, so almost everything has to be implemented manually by the author or the user.
-Kata which take advantage of additional packages installed for other languages become much more difficult in C.
+- There are just a few additional libraries available for C runner, so almost everything has to be implemented manually by the author or the user.
+Kata that take advantage of additional packages installed for other languages become much more difficult in C.

 ## Coding

 ### Code style

 Unlike for example Python or Java, there's no single guide for C code style, or even a set of naming conventions, which would be widely adopted and agreed upon by C programmers.
-There are traditional naming conventions using `snake_case`, there are Win32 API naming conventions using `PascalCase`, there are GNU guidelines, Microsoft guidelines, Google guidelines, and some of them contradictory to each other.
+Traditional naming conventions are using `snake_case`, Win32 API naming conventions are using `PascalCase`, there are GNU guidelines, Microsoft guidelines, Google guidelines, and some of them contradictory to each other.
 Just use whatever set of guidelines you like, but when you do, use it consistently.

 ### Header files

 Not as much of a problem for C as it is for C++, but still, C authors often forget to include required header files, or just leave them out deliberately because "it works" even when some of the files are not included.
-It happens mostly due to following reasons:
+It happens mostly due to the following reasons:
-- Compiler provides implicit declaration of a function, when it's encountered in the code and was not declared.
+- The compiler provides an implicit declaration of a function, when it's encountered in the code and was not declared.
 However, this behavior is not standard and is now deprecated.
-You need to explicitly include header files for library functions you use, or declare them in some other way.
+You need to explicitly include header files for library functions you use or declare them in some other way.
 - Some header files include other header files indirectly, for example, file `foo.h` contains line `#include <bar.h>`, which might appear to make the explicit include for `bar.h` unnecessary.
-It's not true though, because the file `foo.h` might change one day, or might depend on some compiler settings or command line options, and after some changes to the cnfiguration of the C runner, the `bar.h` might be not included there anymore.
+It's not true though, because the file `foo.h` might change one day, or might depend on some compiler settings or command line options, and after some changes to the configuration of the C runner, the `bar.h` might be not included there anymore.
 That's why every file (i.e. code snippet) of a kata should explicitly include all required header files declaring functions used in it.
 - Author might think that header files for the testing framework are included automatically by the code runner.
 It is not the case though, and test suites need to include `criterion/criterion.h` explicitly.

 ### Compilation warnings

 Compiler options related to warnings used by C runner are somewhat strict and require some discipline to get the code to compile cleanly. `-Wall` and `-Wextra` cause that warnings can be numerous, and some of them are very pedantic.
-However, code of C kata should still compile in a clean way, without any warnings logged to the console.
+However, code of C kata should still compile cleanly, without any warnings logged to the console.
 Even when a warning does not cause any problem with tests, users get distracted by them and blame them for failing tests.

 ### Memory management